-Getting a new car can cost the equivalent of a year’s after-tax salary.
+For some folks, getting a new car can cost the equivalent of a year’s after-tax salary.
 After spending that much on four wheels and an auto body, you’d think it would run trouble-free for a decade.

 That’s a lovely dream.
-The reality is that regular maintenance and eternal vigilance are required.
+The reality is that regular maintenance and vigilance are required.
 That way, a small issue won’t turn into a huge, expensive problem.

 1. Respect the ‘check engine’ light

 That “check engine” light could mean something as simple as a loose gas cap.
 Or, it could be an issue with the oxygen sensor, which can cost about $250 to fix.

 Put off fixing an oxygen sensor, and two things can happen: decreased mileage now and a big, fat repair bill later.
 So, get that light checked out.

 2. Fix the PCV valve

 Mileage still bad?
 Engine somewhat sputtery?
 It could be your PCV (positive crankcase ventilation) valve.

 If that’s the issue, fixing it now could cost $100.
 By contrast, ignoring it could lead to costly engine damage later.